 At Christmas time, Aosta turns white and takes on a unique charm.
 You cannot miss the famous Marché Vert Noel, a typical Alpine Christmas market set up in the heart of the town, behind the suggestive Roman Theatre.
 The typical mountain chalets, ice skating rinks and carousels in the squares enrich the city with joy, immersing tourists in the perfect Christmas atmosphere.
 Moreover, local initiatives, musical events, and traditional dance performances cheerfully overwhelm tourists.

 Would you like to unwind and enjoy moments of relaxation in fabulous thermal pools nestled in enchanting mountain scenery?
 Take advantage of the exclusive ticket offered by Visit Italy.

 9. Taste and tradition in Turin

-Turin offers numerous initiatives during the Advent season.
+Turin is one of the most enchanting destinations where to spend Christmas in Italy.
+It offers numerous initiatives during the Advent season.
 Here are some of them.
 Gluttons should visit the Agri Christmas market.
 It is a Christmas showcase of local food and wine production, presenting a selection of the best products from Turin and the surrounding area.
 The initiative, undertaken with the collaboration of the Chamber of Commerce, provides for the exhibition and sale of numerous excellent local products, including Piedmontese PDO cheeses, Vermouth of Turin, precious Piedmontese wines, chocolate, coffee and much more.

 If you're in town, then, it's worth visiting the nearby Venaria Reale and enjoying a magnificent light show.
 In the Torre dell'Orologio square, over the backdrop of the majestic Royal Palace (a Unesco heritage site), you will find the traditional luminous deer, now a symbol of Christmas in Turin, accompanied by a series of animated projections that will spark your imagination.